mdsufz/OrtSuite/README.md

 *MCL*

-The mcl clustering algorithm is available in the repositories can be installed as any other package.
+The mcl clustering algorithm is available in the repositories and can be installed as any other package.
 ```bash
 sudo apt-get install mcl
 ```